Duchenne muscular dystrophy (DMD) is a dystrophinopathy and the most common muscular dystrophy.

 - intellectual disability 1

 DMD is inherited in an X-linked recessive pattern, and thus nearly exclusively occurs in males 1.
-It is due to a mutation in the DMD gene that normally encodes for dystrophin, a protein involved in strengthening skeletal and cardiac muscle fibres by acting as a mechanical link between the cytoskeleton and the extracellular glycoprotein matrix of cells in these tissues 1.
+It is due to a mutation in the DMD gene that normally encodes for dystrophin, a protein involved in strengthening skeletal and cardiac muscle fibers by acting as a mechanical link between the cytoskeleton and the extracellular glycoprotein matrix of cells in these tissues 1.

 Unlike in Becker muscular dystrophy where a mutation in the DMD gene results in a partially functioning dystrophin protein, in Duchenne muscular dystrophy dystrophin is non-functioning, which results in a more severe phenotype 1.